The Assassination of Charlie Kirk and How People Like Him Suffer Through Threats in Silence

 At the time, Portland was still crippled by nightly BLM-Antifa riots related to George Floyd.
 Police were overwhelmed, struggling even to respond to life-and-death 911 calls.
 And so, in the middle of the Covid-19 pandemic, I left.
 I said goodbye to my ill father and declining mother.
 I knew that most of the violent threats were meant only to frighten me, but I’ve also seen face-to-face how psychopathic and sociopathic some of my enemies were.
 It would only take one instance — one bullet, or one surprise swing to the head — for me to be dead.

-On Wednesday afternoon in Orem, Utah, conservative activist Charlie Kirk stood before hundreds of students at Utah Valley University.
+On Wednesday afternoon in Orem, Utah, conservative activist Charlie Kirk stood before thousands of students at Utah Valley University.
 He had done this dozens of times across the U.S., admired and hated alike for his “Prove Me Wrong” debates.
 Then, shortly after noon, as he answered a question about mass shooters and mentioned the emerging phenomenon of trans mass shooters, a loud sound echoed through the arena.
 Kirk slumped over instantly.
 He was shot in the neck with what appeared to be a large caliber round.

 Gruesome videos show blood pouring from his wound as the crowd screamed and panicked.
 Hours later, President Trump announced that Charlie Kirk had died.
 He was 31 years old; he leaves behind a wife and two young children.

 I didn’t know Kirk’s security situation.
 In this line of work, those of us who gain notoriety or infamy for publicly speaking against left-wing orthodoxy rarely discuss our security matters, even with one another.
 But we all know the reality: once routinely branded a “Nazi,” “fascist,” or a “Proud Boy,” radicalized leftists see you as a fair target for death.
 Kirk, relentlessly smeared with such labels, was no different.
+One day after his death, his social media posted that he had received thousands of threats in his lifetime.
+I believe it.
+Kirk and students involved with TPUSA have been routinely subjected to violence by Antifa and the far-left, and then blamed by weak police and cowardly administrators.

+I unfortunately have similar campus experiences.
 In January 2022, an event I was scheduled to speak live at Dartmouth College was shut down by the administration at the last minute due to violent threats.
 In 2023, another speaking event I was invited to headline in Richmond, Va. was the target of a bomb threat.

 Those in this space continue the work that needs to be done, with security if we are fortunate enough to afford it, and hope that today is not the day that a threat is successfully acted upon.